Privacy Policy

 - Your name (if provided)

-- A unique authentication identifier from Apple
+- A unique authentication identifier from the sign-in provider

 1.2 Health Data